 Drawing on influences of futurist design, space architecture, video game landscapes, and electronic music, the work mutates structure within constraints and variables.
 It attempts to bend the rules of formulaic restrictions by balancing design and chaos working in pre-determined parameters as a way to produce meta-iconic imagery.
 He received his BFA in Painting at Rhode Island School of Design in 2006. www.nathanaelthayermoss.com

-Radio Room Stephanie Simek Opening Reception: May 18th 5 - 9pm Last Day of Show: July 6th
+Radio Room Stephanie Simek Second Reception: June 15th 5 - 9pm Last Day of Show: July 6th

 Stephanie Simek has been living in Portland for 6 years, where she has been creating experiments with sound, performance, and sculpture.
 This is her second show at Place, and is a continued look at her interest with combining disparate materials and pushing the limits of their inherent functional capabilities.
 This exhibition will consist of various sculptures made from elemental components such as copper nuggets, crystal formations, and rare earth magnets, connected throughout the space by conductive conduit, creating a large-scale AM radio. www.stephaniesimek.com

 Safe & Sound?
-Opening Reception: May 18th 5 - 9pm Socially & Politically Engaged Art Discussion: May 19th 4 - 6pm Last Day of Show: July 6th
+Second Reception: June 15th 5 - 9pm Last Day of Show: July 6th

 Community dialogue around police violence is increasing with the recent release of filmmaker Brian Lindstrom’s Alien Boy: The Life and Death of James Chasse.
 In addition, the month of May marks two anniversaries of police shootings that generated immediate community outrage.
 May 5, 2013 is the 10-year anniversary of the shooting of Kendra James, an unarmed 21-year-old African-American woman shot by police on the North Skidmore overpass.
 May 12, 2013 is the 3-year memorial for Keaton Otis, a 25-year-old African American man shot by the police during a traffic stop near Lloyd Center.
 Safe & Sound? provides a reflective space for people to learn about these and other stories and think critically about safety in our city.

 Safe & Sound? is a collaborative effort produced by Julie Perini, Assistant Professor of Art at Portland State University; Jodi Darby, Youth Media Coordinator at Portland Community Media; Erin Yanke, Program Director at KBOO Community Radio; and Amelia Cates, teacher at Martin Luther King Jr. School.
 Christopher Hamann and Ian Wallace have also made contributions to the project.
-On May 18 the Safe & Sound? website will launch and will contain all of the media from the installation as well as additional interviews and resources.
+This project is funded by a Community Participation Project Grant from the Regional Arts & Culture Council.